-Level I - The applicant must complete and return the application and arrange to have a high school transcript and a transcript of any previous college work sent to the college.
+The applicant must complete and return the application and arrange to have a high school transcript and a transcript of any previous college work sent to the college.
 If the applicant holds a G.E.D. certificate, a copy should be sent with the application.
 (If the G.E.D. was obtained in a state other than Ohio, the scores must equal or exceed the passing scores established by the State of Ohio.
 If in doubt, the applicant should contact the Admissions Director at Hocking Tech for clarification.)

-A Level I pre-entrance written examination is required of all applicants.
+A pre-entrance written examination is required of all applicants.
 This examination is given at the college several times a year.
 Information concerning time and dates will be sent to the applicant.
 Applicants who obtain satisfactory scores on the pre-entrance examination are scheduled for a group interview.

-Those who have completed the admission procedures are considered for admission on the basis of previous school records or G.E.D. scores, pre-entrance examination scores and interview.
-Since this is a lengthy procedure, applicants are urged to begin the process well in advance of the class in which they wish to enroll.
+Those who have completed the admission procedures are considered for admission on the basis of previous school records or G.E.D. scores, pre-entrance examination scores, and interview.
+Since this is a lengthy procedure, applicants are urged to begin the process well in advance of the class in which they wish to enroll. wish to enroll.

 Physical and dental examination reports are required after acceptance but prior to enrollment.
+Applicants who have been accepted then follow registration procedures as outlined on page 17.